Collaborative Multi-Robot Non-Prehensile Manipulation via Flow-Matching Co-Generation: Background

 Generating new samples $\hat {^{1}\!X}$ is done by integrating the ODE

-While flow-matching is powerful for continuous data (e.g., trajectory waypoints), categorical domains where samples are sequences of values from a fixed set (e.g., choosing contact points from a finite set of image pixels) benefit from a different treatment.
+While flow matching is powerful for continuous data (e.g., trajectory waypoints), categorical domains where samples are sequences of values from a fixed set (e.g., choosing contact points from a finite set of image pixels or text generation~\cite{gat2024discreteflowmatching}) benefit from a different treatment.